ProblemBears/TheBearLibrary/Unreal Engine/Programming (C++).md

     * To connect a client to this server terminal instance.
 Open up another terminal with the following appended:
     `<Your Local IP Address (127.0.0.1 works for all systems)> -game`

+### Creating a C++ Folder Hierarchy
+1. Close the UE Editor and Visual Studio if open
+2. Create the Folder in File Expolorer in the Source/Project/ Directory
+3. Delete all UE files that you can regenerate
+4. Regenerate all Visual Studio files and Rebuild.

 <!--------------------------------------------------------------------------------------------------------------->
 <h2 align="center"> Essential Knowledge </h2>